openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

     frontend_status: Done

 The predefined value types are called *primitive types*.
-Primitive types have no methods, and have the operations only as referred herein (see :ref:`Value Types`).
+Primitive types have no methods.
+All primitive type operations are discussed in :ref:`Value Types`.

 Primitive type names are reserved, i.e., they cannot be used for user-defined type names.

 Type ``double`` is an alias to ``number``.
 Type ``Double`` is an alias to